Media Center

 Parents may check out 5 books.

-We do not charge late fees, but students are responsible for paying to replace lost or damaged books.
+We do not charge late fees, but patrons are responsible for paying to replace lost or damaged books.

 Electronic Books